ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 > Clean code minimizes the time spent from looking at code for the first time to making a confident change.

 But how do you know which parts of code to clean?
-How can you predict where to change next?
-Wouldn't it be great if there was an *objective* way that provides feedback and takes out the guesswork of where refactoring will help the most?
+How can you predict where to change next - how will you know where refactoring will help the most?

 ## Where to refactor